camunda/camunda-docs/docs/components/connectors/connectors-start.md

 Learn more about Connectors and how to start integrating them into your processes today.

+## Connector types

+Connectors are categorized by the direction data flows into or out of Camunda 8.

-## About Connectors
+## How to use Connectors

 When using Modeler, you can add and use any of the available [prebuilt Connectors](/components/connectors/out-of-the-box-connectors/available-connectors-overview.md), as well as Connectors provided by Camunda partners and community contributors in the the [Camunda Marketplace](/components/modeler/web-modeler/camunda-marketplace.md).

 All Connectors are available for Camunda 8 SaaS and [Self-Managed](/self-managed/connectors-deployment/install-and-start.md).

-### Architecture
+## Architecture

 A Connector consists of two elements - the actual Java code, and the Modeler user interface.

 <img src={ConnectorArchitectureImg}/>

-- The Java code defines the Connector functionality and is used to connect to an external system.
+- The Java code defines the Connector functionality and how it connects to an external system.
 For example, the [Connector function](/components/connectors/custom-built-connectors/connector-sdk.md#outbound-connector-runtime-logic) for outbound Connectors.

-- The Modeler user interface is how you interact with the Connector in Modeler.
-This is defined in a [Connector template](manage-connector-templates.md) that controls how the BPMN element is shown in Modeler and what configuration options are available.
+- You use the user interface to interact with the Connector in Modeler.
+This is defined in a [Connector template](manage-connector-templates.md) that controls how the BPMN element is shown in Modeler and what configuration options are available for the Connector.

+For example:

 :::note